MicrosoftDocs/azure-docs-powershell/azureps-cmdlets-docs/ResourceManager/AzureRM.Automation/v2.2.0/Set-AzureRMAutomationWebhook.md

 ```

 ## DESCRIPTION
-The **Set-AzureRmAutomationWebhook** cmdlet modifies a webhook for an azure_2 Automation runbook.
+The **Set-AzureRmAutomationWebhook** cmdlet modifies a webhook for an Azure Automation runbook.

 ## EXAMPLES